 - Accessible Route of Travel is defined as "a continuous unobstructed path connecting all accessible elements and spaces in an accessible building or facility that can be negotiated by a person with a disability using a wheelchair and that is also safe for and usable by persons with other disabilities, and that is consistent with the definition of "Path of travel".
-(1102B) - Site development and grading shall be designed to provide access to all entrances and exterior ground floor exits, and access to normal paths of travel, and where necessary to provide access, shall incorporate pedestrian ramps, curb ramps, etc. (1127B.1) - 3.
+(1102B) - 2.
+Site development and grading shall be designed to provide access to all entrances and exterior ground floor exits, and access to normal paths of travel, and where necessary to provide access, shall incorporate pedestrian ramps, curb ramps, etc. (1127B.1) - 3.
 At least one accessible route within the boundary of the site shall be provided from public transportation stops, accessible parking and accessible passenger loading zones and public streets or sidewalks to the accessible building entrance they serve.
 The accessible route shall, to the maximum extent feasible, coincide with the route for the general public.

-- 4. The accessible route of travel shall be the most practical direct route between accessible building entrances, accessible site facilities, and the accessible entrance to the site.
+4. The accessible route of travel shall be the most practical direct route between accessible building entrances, accessible site facilities, and the accessible entrance to the site.
 If access is provided for pedestrians from a pedestrian tunnel or elevated walkway, entrances to the building from each tunnel or walkway must be accessible.
-(1127B.1) - 5.
-When more than one building or facility is located on a site, accessible routes of travel complying with Section 1114B.1.2 shall be provided between buildings and accessible site facilities, accessible elements, and accessible spaces that are on the same site.
 (1127B.1)

-- When a building or portion of a building is required to be accessible or adaptable, an accessible route of travel complying with Sections 1102B, 1114B, 1124B, 1133B.3, 1133B.5, 1133B.7 and 1133B.8.6 shall be provided to all portions of the building, to accessible building entrances, and between the building and the public way.
+- 5. When more than one building or facility is located on a site, accessible routes of travel complying with Section 1114B.1.2 shall be provided between buildings and accessible site facilities, accessible elements, and accessible spaces that are on the same site.
+(1127B.1) - 6.
+When a building or portion of a building is required to be accessible or adaptable, an accessible route of travel complying with Sections 1102B, 1114B, 1124B, 1133B.3, 1133B.5, 1133B.7 and 1133B.8.6 shall be provided to all portions of the building, to accessible building entrances, and between the building and the public way.
+All walks, halls, corridors, aisles, skywalks, tunnels and other spaces that are part of an accessible route shall comply with the applicable provisions of the code.
 (1114B.1.2) - Except within an individual dwelling unit, an accessible route of travel shall not pass through kitchens, storage rooms, restrooms, closets or other spaces used for similar purposes.
 (1114B.1.2) - 8.
 At least one accessible route shall connect the following: (1114B.1.2) - a.
-Accessible buildings, facilities, elements, and spaces that are on the same site. - Accessible building or facility entrances with all accessible spaces and elements and with all accessible dwelling units within the building or facility. - c.
-The accessible route shall, to the maximum extent feasible coincide with the route for the general public. - Accessible entrance of each accessible dwelling unit with those exterior and interior spaces and facilities that serve the accessible dwelling unit. - Where more than one route of travel is provided, all routes shall be accessible.
-(1114B.1.2)
+Accessible buildings, facilities, elements, and spaces that are on the same site. - b.
+Accessible building or facility entrances with all accessible spaces and elements and with all accessible dwelling units within the building or facility. - c.
+The accessible route shall, to the maximum extent feasible coincide with the route for the general public. - d.
+Accessible entrance of each accessible dwelling unit with those exterior and interior spaces and facilities that serve the accessible dwelling unit.